roopej/dps-control/README.md

 ## Configuration

-Please check first `dps_controller.cfg` file.
+Please check first `dps_control.cfg` file.
 It has very few settings but they are important as you need to tell the CLI in which tty port your DPS5005 device is and what its slave number is.
 In Ubuntu the port is usually `/dev/ttyUSB0` or `/dev/ttyUSB1` or similar.
 If you do not know which port your device is in, you can plug it in and check `sudo dmesg` log which shows you where it mounted the device.
 Configuration file also includes setting for used